What full-time and part-time options are available for JD students at McGeorge?

 Do you accept transfer students or visiting students?

 Yes.
 Students are eligible to apply for transfer into McGeorge after one full year of study at an ABA-accredited law school.
-Transfer students may be able to transfer up to 32 or more units of coursework upon review of their law school transcript and approval by the Assistant Dean of Student Affairs.
+Transfer students may be able to transfer up to 32 or more units of coursework upon review of their law school transcript and approval by the Assistant Dean of Student Affairs and Career Services.
 Applications for transfer to McGeorge must be submitted through LSAC.

 Students may apply to visit at McGeorge for one or two semesters after one full year of study at their home law school.
 Applications to be a visiting student at McGeorge must be submitted through LSAC.